microsoft/CosmosDB-Solution-Accelerator-CosmosDB-Helper/README.md

 Welcome to Azure CosmosDB Solution Accelerator (Azure CosmosDB Helper).

 Azure CosmosDB Helper supports MongoDB API and SQL Core API interface with LINQ statements.
-Developers can their Business Entities CRUD Operations without learning specific query languages for each APIs.
+It abstracts how data can be persisted and retrived from Database by implmenting Repository Pattern.
-Once your business logic has been built with LINQ statements with Azure CosmosDB Helper, you may easily switch two APIs with very few code changes.
+In Architecture perspective, it decouples the data access layer from business layer so developers can their Business Entities CRUD Operations through much streightforward way without learning specific query languages for each APIs.

-This Repository contains Azure CosmosDB Helper Library source code and Hands on descriptions for how to use it.
+Once your business logic has been built with LINQ statements with Azure CosmosDB Helper, you may easily switch two APIs (SQL and Mongo) with very few code changes.

 ## Version History
  - ### v 0.7.3 Update